Search

 According to the testimonies he gathered, a scuffle ensued as Archbishop Ibrahim tried to escape from the car.
 Caught by the collar, he barely had time to throw his ID card out the window, shouting "ya wladi" (my children), addressing the FSA soldiers, before the two vehicles disappeared into the dust.

 The deacon was found dead, shot in the forehead less than a kilometer from the abduction site.
-He was headed towards loyalist positions, between buildings in the al-Rashideen complex.
+He had been heading towards loyalist positions, between buildings in the al-Rashideen complex.
 "From the moment he fled until I left the area, I didn't hear any gunfire, so I don't think it was the kidnappers," added Fouad Eliaa.

 No leads, no clues

-The official Syrian news agency SANA reported the information first, stating that the two bishops fell into the hands of a "terrorist group" (terminology used by the regime to refer to any opposition group) while "conducting humanitarian work."
-This announcement caused a stir within the Churches in Syria and Lebanon.
-It devastated the Orthodox Patriarch of Antioch and the East.
+The official Syrian news agency SANA was the first to report the information, stating that the two bishops fell into the hands of a "terrorist group" (terminology used by the regime to refer to any opposition group) while "conducting humanitarian work."
+This announcement sent shockwaves within the Churches in Syria and Lebanon.
+Leaving the Orthodox Patriarch of Antioch and the East devastated.
 This was for good reason: Youhanna Yazigi, who had been elected just a few months earlier under the name John X, is Boulos Yazigi's brother.
 Could it be that he was directly targeted through the kidnapping?

-The next day, Pope Francis was one of the first to react, followed by the Orthodox Church of Moscow, the various patriarchs of the Eastern Churches and representatives of Muslim communities in Lebanon.
+The next day, Pope Francis was among of the first to react, followed by the Orthodox Church of Moscow, the various patriarchs of the Eastern Churches and representatives of Muslim communities in Lebanon.

 There was a flurry of activity in the offices of Lebanese politicians.
 Members of Parliament, ministers, the Prime Minister and the President at the time, Michel Sleiman, all denounced the kidnapping, calling for their immediate release.
-Sleiman immediately contacted his Turkish counterpart, Abdullah Gül.
-His intelligence services in opposition-held areas must have seen or heard something.
+Sleiman quickly contacted his Turkish counterpart, Abdullah Gül, hoping his intelligence services in opposition-held areas had seen or heard something.
 "We knocked on every embassy's door, but there were never any leads, no clues about potential sponsors or evidence of their survival or death.
-The Turks [told] us they [knew] nothing, just like the Syrians.
-And since [the incident concerned] a small Christian minority, everyone couldn't care less, especially the Westerners," Habib Afrem, president of the Syriac League in Lebanon, still denounces today.
-For the opposition, this affair couldn't have come at a worse time.
-The Free Syrian Army, which encompassed a galaxy of rebel factions, was quick to react in the Western press.
+The Turks told us they knew nothing, just like the Syrians.
+And since the incident concerned a small Christian minority, no one seemed to care, especially the Westerners," Habib Afrem, president of the Syriac League in Lebanon, still denounces today.
+For the opposition, the timing of the affair couldn’t have been worse.
+The Free Syrian Army, which encompassed a range of rebel factions, was quick to react in the Western press.
 It asserted its total innocence and vehemently denounced this act.

 The confusion led to false leads.
-The French Christian association L’Œuvre d’Orient announced on April 23 the release of the bishops, claiming they were at the Saint Elijah Church in Aleppo, according to "Christians on the ground."
+On April 23, the French Christian association L’Œuvre d’Orient announced the release of the bishops, Claiming they were at the Saint Elijah Church in Aleppo, based on reports from 'Christians on the ground."
 This statement was immediately denied by the Greek Orthodox archdiocese of the city.
-"We were totally devastated to have announced this incorrect fact, especially since this tragedy had deeply affected us, as we felt it was a vulnerability for all Christian communities," recounted Director of L’Œuvre d’Orient Bishop Pascal Gollnisch.
+"We were devastated to have announced this incorrect information, especially since this tragedy had deeply affected us, as we felt it was a vulnerability for all Christian communities," recounted Director of L’Œuvre d’Orient Bishop Pascal Gollnisch.
 The association was not the only one to jump the gun.
 "We were clinging to any hope, and we believed in this hypothesis, but after contacts with Qatar and Saudi Arabia, we knew it was false," recalled Georges Sabra, who also announced their swift release.

 "We were clinging to any hope."

 Abderrahmane Allaf and Fouad Eliaa were the last to have seen the bishops before their disappearance.
 They combed the region for more than 10 days.
 "We left no stone unturned.
-But I quickly realized that it couldn't [have been] someone from our side because the abduction area was too close to the Syrian army," said the lawyer.
+But I quickly realized that it couldn't have been someone from our side because the abduction took place too close to the Syrian army," said the lawyer.
 "The revolutionaries had no interest in committing such a crime.
 None.
 I wasn't a representative of the FSA, but this man of faith came to us, and he trusted us," he added.